SvenRosvall/AutoLdrSpotDetector/README.md

   triggered 3 LDRs are changed to covered.
   - Need a different algorithm where the consensus is not only based on the state, but if there is some change at all.
+  - Use mAvg-value to deduce trend.
+Use this trend instead of LDR status when deciding consensus.